 In cases where CETFA inspectors have investigated welfare claims, the assertions have generally proven fraudulent.
-These include pig producers who charge a premium and label their pork as “humane” and “free range” when in fact the pigs were raised in standard factory farm conditions; ducks, geese and turkeys sold as “organic” and “free range” who were forced to live in filthy, squalid conditions with dead and decaying birds scattered among the living; and eggs marketed as “natural, fresh and wholesome” from hens confined into tiny battery cages for their entire adult lives.
+These include pig producers who charge a premium and label their pork as “humane” and “free range” when in fact the pigs were raised in standard factory farm conditions; ducks, geese and turkeys sold as “organic” and “free range” who were forced to live in filthy, squalid conditions with dead and decaying birds scattered among the living; and eggs marketed as “natural, fresh and wholesome” from hens confined to tiny battery cages for their entire adult lives.

 Because of these experiences, and because CETFA does not have the manpower to inspect every producer of meat, dairy and eggs across Canada, we are unable to confidently state that any specific producer or company is working in compliance with its claims.

 If you want to continue consuming meat, dairy and eggs but want to source them from the least cruel means possible, you may want instead to source and visit the producers yourself.
 If the animals are truly free range and raised under high welfare standards, the producer will be proud of his or her operation and happy to show you around.
 A good place to start is by visiting a farmer’s market where you can meet the producers, learn about their operation and schedule a time to visit their farm.